Live on an offgrid homestead outside of Lillooet BC, Canada

 Description

-We are a couple (Ren & Jacques) who live with our dog, Tama, in an off-grid homestead outside of Lillooet, BC.
-Jacques is a natural builder and Ren is a Indigenous Community Planner.
+About us: We are a small family of four (Jacques, Ren, baby Fern, and Lupin-dog) who live in an off-grid homestead in the Yalakom Valley, outside of Lillooet, BC.
+Jacques is a natural builder and Ren is an Indigenous Community Planner.
 We have 28 acres with a microhydro power system and creek water.

-The Yalakom Valley is a unique bunch, with many having roots in the old homestead behind the mountains where folks lived in a commune for a couple of decades (oh the stories they have to tell...).
-We see each other for workbees, birthday parties, Solstice, and other community endeavours.
-There are also some weekly activities to participate in: soccer, meditation, drumming and singing.
+Community: The Yalakom Valley inhabitants are a unique bunch, with many having roots in the old homestead behind the mountains where folks lived in an "escape-the-values-lacking-modern world" type of commune for a couple of decades (oh, the stories they have to tell...).
+There's the original crowd of folks now in their 70s, plus a good number of younger adults (30s and early 40s, some single, if you're looking for love ;-) ).
+We see each other relatively often for work-bees, birthday parties, solstices, and other community endeavours and there's a general great sense of collaboration and care.
+There are also some weekly activities to participate in: soccer, meditation, drumming and singing (and hopefully volleyball soon).

 • Types of help and learning opportunities